RasmussenLab/TaxVamb-Benchmarks/README.md

 #### Semibin
 Semibin(v.2.1.0) crashes in the Vaginal and the Salvia samples.
-- For the Vaginal sample Semibin does not find any bins in one of the samples which causes downstream steps to crash.
-Semibin version 2.2.0 fixes this issue (https://github.com/BigDataBiology/SemiBin/releases/tag/v2.2.0), but does not change performance of the tool (according to patchnotes).
-We therefore ran semibin version 2.2.0 on this dataset.
-See `/log_files_for_crashed_runs/Vaginal_SemiBin.log` for logfiles
+- For the Vaginal sample Semibin does not find any bins in one of the samples which causes downstream steps to crash (`/log_files_for_crashed_runs/Vaginal_SemiBin_v2.1.0.log` ).
+Semibin version 2.2.0 should fix this issue (https://github.com/BigDataBiology/SemiBin/releases/tag/v2.2.0), but does not change performance of the tool (according to patchnotes).
+We therefore ran semibin version 2.2.0 on this dataset, but we still got the same error (`/log_files_for_crashed_runs/Vaginal_SemiBin_v2.2.0.log`).
+This is due to another bug with no bins found using the `--write-pre-reclustering-bins` flag , removing this flag (as we don't need the pre-reclustering bins for this sample) and upgrading to the newest version of semibin fixes the issue.
 - For the the Salvia dataset we get the following error described in: https://github.com/BigDataBiology/SemiBin/issues/211 and https://github.com/BigDataBiology/SemiBin/issues/201.
 There does not seem to be a fix for the issue, although the maintainer seems to be looking into it.
 See `/log_files_for_crashed_runs/Salvia_SemiBin.log` for logfiles

 #### Comebin